krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### Why presence?

-Presence is what we observe about the world.
+Presence is what we observe in the world.

-We do not experience reality as a sequence of discrete events in time, but as an unfolding—things are present, endure for a while, and then slip away.
+We dont experience reality as a sequence of discrete events in time, but as a continuous unfolding—things are present, or they appear, endure for a while, and then slip away.

 Permanence is simply a form of lasting presence.
 What we call *change* is the movement of presences into and out of awareness, often set against that